5 Best Ultralight Backpacks of 2023 (Complete Buyer’s Guide)

 The Sierra Designs Flex Capacitor, Osprey Levity 45, and the Gregory Focal 48 are a little more traditional.
 All three have a lightweight internal frame and load lifter straps.
 These straps pull the pack closer to your center of gravity and make it feel lighter.

-Hip belt of osprey levity backpack
+Hip belt of Osprey Levity backpack

 For being so lightweight, the Osprey Levity also had a respectable suspension system.